stephenlmoshea/python-neuralnetwork/README.md

 We then train the neural network using the training set.

-Finally we test the tained neural network using the validation set and output and acurracy percetange.
+Finally we test the trained neural network using the validation set and output and acurracy percetange.

 ```py
 import matplotlib